ariseyda/Complex-numbers/README.md

 - a function to divide two complex variables.
 - a function to subtract two complex variables.
 - a function to multiply two complex variables.
+- a function to add two complex variables.
 Test your functions in a program.